 This course is intended for providers who would like to learn how to do PEARLS with their clients, as well as administrators who will be managing the program at their organization.
 This course is also suitable for clinical supervisors who will be providing case consultation with PEARLS providers.

 The cost of this course is $95 and includes a CEU certificate.
 Register online to take this training.

-The PEARLS training was developed in partnership with The Center for Healthcare Improvement for Addictions, Mental Illness, and Medically Vulnerable Populations (CHAMMP), a Center for Emphasis at Harborview Medical Center and The University of Washington's (UW) Department of Psychiatry and Behavioral Sciences, the Health Promotion Research Center (HPRC) in the Department of Health Services at the UW School of Public Health, and UW's CoMotion.
+The PEARLS training was developed in partnership with The Center for Healthcare Improvement for Addictions, Mental Illness, and Medically Vulnerable Populations (CHAMMP), a Center for Emphasis at Harborview Medical Center and The University of Washington's (UW) Department of Psychiatry and Behavioral Sciences, the Health Promotion Research Center (HPRC) in the Department of Health Systems and Population Health at the UW School of Public Health, and UW's CoMotion.
 The PEARLS Training development was supported by funding from Cooperative Agreement Number U48DP005013 from the Centers for Disease Control and Prevention.
 This training does not necessarily represent the official position of the Centers for Disease Control and Prevention.